 - Legislative Successes

-The following list provides some of the highlights of AKC Government Relations' (AKC GR) legislative successes through May 15, 2015.
+The following list provides some of the highlights of AKC Government Relations' (AKC GR) legislative successes through July 8, 2016.
 Other victories not included in this list have been won by AKC federations, clubs, and responsible dog owners and breeders around the country who continue to work tirelessly to promote positive canine legislation in their state and community.

-To view all Legislative Alerts posted for your state in 2015, as well as the latest information on all bills being tracked by the AKC Government Relations Department, visit the 2015 Legislation Tracking page.
+To view all Legislative Alerts posted for your state in 2016, as well as the latest information on all bills being tracked by the AKC Government Relations Department, visit the 2016 Legislation Tracking page.